 You can view the prerequisites and recommended subjects for your chosen course here.

 View our admission requirements for specific information, depending on your education history.

 Assured Pathway informationIf you have a professional career in mind, take advantage of one of our Assured Pathways.
 An Assured Pathway gives you an assured place in one of our postgraduate professional courses (such as Law, Engineering or Medicine) from the start of your studies with us.
 The pathways combine a range of undergraduate and postgraduate courses, providing you with a clearer direction to your career of choice.

 We offer a number of other pathways for you to gain entry into our undergraduate degrees if you do not meet the standard admission requirements.
 Learn more about our admission entry pathways.

 About the Bachelor of Psychology

 The Bachelor of Psychology will help you develop a scientific understanding of human thoughts and behaviours, the psychological processes underlying these and the relationship of these processes to brain function.
-It is a three-year undergraduate sequence in psychology, anticipated to be awarded accreditation by the Australian Psychology Accreditation Council (APAC).
+Additionally, students gain group experience conducting research, the application of psychology in business settings, as well as gain some understanding of Indigenous heritage, experience, and knowledge.
+It is a three-year undergraduate sequence in psychology, awarded accreditation by the Australian Psychology Accreditation Council (APAC).